lopis/mars/readme.md

 - Blue tiles around the mountains, or "Rocky areas" where you can build mines and nuclear plants
 - White tiles, or "Glaciar" where you can harvest water

-There are the mountains where you can't build anything.
+There are also the mountains where you can't build anything.

 ## Ready to play?